trufflesuite/trufflesuite.com/src/docs/teams/deployments/contract-monitoring.md

 ---
-title: Teams | Contract Monitoring
+title: Teams | Contract monitoring
 layout: docs.hbs
 ---

-# Contract Monitoring
+# Contract monitoring

 Truffle Teams monitors your deployments for new transactions.
 You can view these transactions by going to the [detail page](/docs/teams/deployments/deployment-details) for the respective deployment.